-We often have two services on a Sunday.
-Every Sunday we have one at 11.00am.
-It normally lasts for 80-90 mins.
-We’ll start with a welcome and some notices and then we have a band lead some singing.
-Also, there'll be a talk, some prayers, something read from the Bible, and sometimes, communion - when we take bread and wine to remember what Jesus did for us - but you can just let this pass you by if you want to.
+We currently have two services on a Sunday, at 9:45am and 11am.
+They last for around 45 minutes.
+We’ll start with a welcome and some notices, and then there's a talk, some prayers, something read from the Bible.
 The style is informal and down to earth.
-Separate children and youth groups run for part of the service.
+Separate children and youth groups run during the 11am service.

 do I need to dress up to come to a service?